-Asset Category Asset Description OSA Requirements CMMC Assessment Requirements Assets that are in the Level 2 CMMC Assessment Scope Controlled Unclassified Information (CUI) Assets Assets that process, store, or transmit CUI Document in the asset inventory Document asset treatment in the System Security Plan (SSP) Document in the network diagram of the CMMC Assessment Scope Prepare to be assessed against CMMC Level 2 security requirements Assess against all Level 2 security requirements Security Protection Assets Assets that provide security functions or capabilities to the OSA's CMMC Assessment Scope Document in the asset inventory Document asset treatment in SSP Document in the network diagram of the CMMC Assessment Scope Prepare to be assessed against CMMC Level 2 security requirements Contractor Risk Managed Assets Assets that can, but are not intended to, process, store, or transmit CUI because of security policy, procedures, and practices in place Assets are not required to be physically or logically separated from CUI assets Document in the asset inventory Document asset treatment in the SSP Document in the network diagram of the CMMC Assessment Scope Prepare to be assessed against CMMC Level 2 security requirements practices documentation or other findings raise questions about these assets, the assessor can conduct a limited check to identify deficiencies iii.
+Asset Asset Description OSA Requirements CMMC Assessment Category A spots that an o in the Level 2 CMMC Aggreeme Requirements Controlled Unclassified Information (CUI) Assets o Assets that process, store, or transmit CUI in the Level 2 CMMC Assessme Document in the asset inventory Document asset treatment in the System Security Plan (SSP) Document in the network diagram of the CMMC Assessment Scope Prepare to be assessed against CMMC Level 2 security requirements Assess against all Level 2 security requirements Security Protection Assets Assets that provide security functions or capabilities to the OSA's CMMC Assessment Scope Document in the asset inventory Document asset treatment in SSP Document in the network diagram of the CMMC Assessment Scope Prepare to be assessed against CMMC Level 2 security requirements Contractor Risk Managed Assets Assets that can, but are not intended to, process, store, or transmit CUI because of security policy, procedures, and practices in place Assets are not required to be physically or logically separated from CUI assets Document in the asset inventory Document asset treatment in the SSP Document in the network diagram of the CMMC Assessment Scope Prepare to be assessed against CMMC Level 2 security requirements i.
+If sufficiently documented, do not assess against other CMMC security requirements, except as noted ii.
+If OSA's risk-based security policies, procedures, and practices documentation or other findings raise questions about these assets, the assessor can conduct a limited check to identify deficiencies iii.
 The limited check(s) shall not materially increase the assessment duration nor the assessment cost iv.
 The limited check(s) will be assessed against CMMC security requirements Specialized Assets Assets that can process, store, or transmit CUI but are unable to be fully secured, including: Internet of Things (IoT) devices, Industrial Internet of Things (IIoT) devices, Document in the asset inventory Document asset treatment in the SSP Show these assets are managed using the Review the SSP Do not assess against other CMMC security requirements

-0 (1 1 1 1 (0 11)

 Operational Technology (OT), contractor's risk-based

 Government Furnished security policies,

 Equipment (GFE), Restricted procedures, and practices

-Information Systems, and Test Document in the network
+Information Systems, and Test o Document in the network

 Equipment diagram of the CMMC

 Assessment Scope

 Assets that are not in the Level 2 CMMC Assessment Scope

-Out-of-Scope Assets that cannot process, Prepare to justify the inability o None
+Out-of-Scor pe o Assets that cannot process, o Prepare to justify the inability o None

 Assets store, or transmit CUI; and of an Out-of-Scope Asset to

 do not provide security store, process, or transmit CUI

-protections for CUI Assets •
+protections for CUI Assets

 Assets that are physically or

 logically separated from CUI

 assets

-Assets that fall into any in-
+o Assets that fall into any in-

 scope asset category cannot be

 considered an Out-of-Scope

 Asset

-An endpoint hosting a VDI
+o An endpoint hosting a VDI

 client configured to not allow

 any processing, storage, or

 transmission of CUI beyond

 the Keyboard/Video/Mouse

 sent to the VDI client is

 considered an Out-of-Scope

 Asset